The four marvellous new movies I’m seeing at LFF 2016 will soon have everyone talking.

 Writer / director Jim Jarmusch already has a stellar career.
 But many people at this year’s Cannes Film Festival thought his new film was one of his very best.
 The quite amazing Adam Driver who delivers breathtakingly nuanced performances plays the title role, a bus driving poet who we follow through his day-to-day life over the course of a week.

-His life revolves around simple things – his work where he observes his passengers and the life in the town he lives, also called Paterson; his home life, in the happy marriage he has with his creative wife Laura (an equally subtle performance to match Driver’s from Iranian actress Golshifteh Farahani); and his own time after work, when he walks their dog and visits his local bar (run by the brilliant Barry Shabaka Henley), always drinking exactly 1 beer as he chats to the locals.
+His life revolves around simple things – his work where he observes his passengers and the life in the town he lives, also called Paterson; his home life, in the happy marriage he has with his creative wife Laura (an equally subtle performance to match Driver’s from Iranian actress Golshifteh Farahani); and his own time after work, when he walks their dog and visits his local bar (run by the brilliant Barry Shabaka Henley), always drinking exactly one beer as he chats to the locals.

 Certainly Driver is one of the most interesting young actors to emerge over the last couple of years and a big part of why I wanted to see this but couple with Jarmusch’s storytelling, it looks like the most beautifully observed character driven delight.